Human Rights & Equity Office - Education (Training)

 - Accessible Customer Service: As part of its obligations under the Accessible Customer Service Standard, a regulation under the Accessibility for Ontarians with Disabilities Act (AODA), 2005, the University is required to provide training to everyone who acts on its behalf in accessible customer service.
-This training requirement applies to faculty, staff, managers, directors, department heads, senior administrators and student leaders.
+This training requirement applies to faculty, staff, managers, directors, department heads, senior administrators, volunteers and student leaders.

 - Human Rights 101: This training provides a basic understanding of rights and responsibilities under the Ontario Human Rights Code.
 It discusses what you should know about human rights and discrimination, your rights and responsibilities under the Ontario Human Rights Code, and how to apply the Ontario Human Rights Code.